alexdibol/courses_education/README.md

 ##  Overview

 There are books that explain finance, and there are books that explain intelligence.
-This trilogy does both — and then dares to show that they are, in fact, the same story told in different languages.
+This series does both — and then dares to show they are the same story told in different languages.

 **AI for Financial Practitioners** is not a textbook in the traditional sense.
-It is a living, thinking ecosystem — a trilogy where mathematics meets imagination,
+It is a living, thinking ecosystem — volumes where mathematics meets imagination,
 where economic systems behave like neural networks, and where the reader does not just learn but *experiments*.

 Every idea in these volumes can be executed.
 Every model can be observed in motion.